ZieksQ/Research_Connect/README.md

 **Survey Application** - Users can answer and create survey using the application.

-**Google Forms API Integration** - Users can use Forms from Google Forms and Import using the application.
+**Google Login using Oauth** - Users can Login using thier Google Account.

 ## 💻 Mock-up Design